Fatigue During Pregnancy

 To reduce lack of energy and pregnancy fatigue:

-• Reduce chances of waking up by drinking earlier in the day and avoid drinking at least 2 hours before bed.
+- Drink earlier in the day to reduce chances of waking up and avoid drinking at least 2 hours before bed.

-• Getting leg cramps?
-Stretch your leg muscles before bedtime.
-Be sure to include potassium rich foods, like bananas, ..peaches, kiwis, potatoes and leafy greens in your diet on a daily basis.
+- Stretch your leg muscles before bedtime to avoid leg cramps.
+Be sure to include potassium rich foods, like bananas, peaches, kiwis, potatoes and leafy greens in your diet on a daily basis.

-• Try to eat every 3-4 hours and make sure to include carbohydrates, protein, and fat in every meal and snack.
+- Eat every 3-4 hours and include carbohydrates, protein, and fat in every meal and snack.

-• Drink plenty of fluids including water and Boost It Up!™ caffeine free energy beverage
+- Drink plenty of fluids including water and Boost It Up!™ caffeine free protein energy drink

-Tiredness is normal during pregnancy, especially during the first and third trimesters.
-While the symptoms generally improve during the second trimester, some women feel tired throughout their pregnancy.
+Fatigue during pregnancy is normal, especially during the first and third trimesters.
+While symptoms tend to improve during the second trimester, some women feel tired throughout their entire pregnancy.
 Talk to your health care provider if you feel sudden fatigue, fatigue that doesn’t go away with adequate rest or severe fatigue a few weeks into your second trimester.

-Being pregnant can be tiring, especially if you’ve sworn off your daily cup or two of coffee while pregnant or nursing. healthy mama® Boost it Up!™ is an all-natural, caffeine-free protein energy drink to help put the pep back in your step.
-Developed with nutritionists, it is an excellent source of B-Vitamins which help optimize energy.
-Nursing moms can benefit from additional protein as well as staying hydrated.
-Made in the USA and doctor and nutritionist recommended.
+Being pregnant can be tiring, especially if you’ve sworn off your daily cup of coffee while pregnant or nursing. healthy mama® Boost it Up!™ is a naturally delicious blend of protein, b-vitamins and fruit juice to help provide energy and reduce dehydration.
+It’s an all-natural, caffeine-free protein energy drink to help put the pep back in your step.
+Developed with nutritionists, it is an excellent source of B-Vitamins which help optimize energy and an excellent option for nursing moms as well due to the 7g of protein.
+Made in the USA and OBGYN and nutritionist recommended.

 Be Well Rounded!™ Prenatal vitamins provides you with 19 essential vitamins and minerals and also contains chelated iron which is more easily tolerated by your system.
-The special chelated iron blend also helps eliminate the constipation and gastric upset due to the increased iron intake.
-In addition, it can help eliminate anemia as it is absorbed much more fully and quickly into the body than regular iron.
+It can help eliminate anemia as it is absorbed much more fully and quickly into the body than regular iron.

-The DHA soft gel provides 450 mg of Omega-3 which is essential for baby’s brain development.
+The DHA soft gel provides 450 mg of Omega-3 which is essential for baby’s brain development without the fish burp!